opiy-org/asterisk-ari-php/README.md

-# Asterisk RESTful Interface (ARI) Client Library
+# Asterisk RESTful Interface (ARI) Client

-Object oriented REST calls, handling Asterisk events like a piece of cake.
+Keep your code nice and clean and save yourself some time while developing your Stasis apps with this object oriented ARI client.
+Making RESTful calls to your Asterisk and handle incoming events easy and safe.

-`Implemented with php7.2 and tested for Asterisk 16!`
+`Implemented with php7.2 and tested for Asterisk 16!` :tada:

 ## Installation
-Use this library with composer and include it into your composer.json by using the terminal command `composer require ng-voice/ari-client-lib`
+Use this library with composer and include it into your composer.json by using the terminal command `composer require ng-voice/ari-client`

 ##### PHP extensions
 You might run into troubles with missing php extensions.
 The following are required: